-I have taught courses focusing on gender, sexuality, and the family as well as giving lectures on topics of broader sociological concern, such as research methods and ethics.
-I have received Columbia University’s Summer Teaching Award.
+I have taught courses focusing on gender, sexuality, the family, and research methods as well as giving lectures on topics of broader sociological concern, and I have received Columbia University’s Summer Teaching Award.

 You can click on the links at the top of the page to learn more about the various facets of my academic work.